mnemocron/LSZSMovements/README.md

 # LSZSMovements
-Website Scraper for LSZS Airport arrivals/departures Table
+Website Scraper for LSZS Airport arrivals/departures Table.
+Serves the arrivals/departures Table as a JSON API (files).

 ---